rahulkhare2088-ets/EireneTechSociety/README.md

 *   Manages operational boundaries, intelligent request routing, and payload inspection.

-*   Ready for future implementation of rate-limiting, CORS handling, and telemetry logging.
+*   Ready with implementation of rate-limiting, CORS handling, and telemetry logging.